 (Kansas Department of Revenue)

-ELDT (Entry Level Driver Training) revises the mandatory training requirements for entry-level operators of commercial motor vehicles including school buses who are required to possess a Class A or Class B CDL (Commercial Driver's License) or a hazardous materials (H), passenger (P), or school bus (S) endorsement for their license for the first time.
+ELDT (Entry Level Driver Training) a federal rule, establishes minimum training requirements for individuals who are applying for a Class A or Class B CDL, an upgrade of their CDL or a hazardous materials (H),passenger (P), or school bus (S) endorsement for their license for the first time.
 ELDT contains two parts, Theory and Behind The Wheel (BTW) training.
 ELDT is separate from CDL testing and must be completed prior to the individual taking their CDL skills test.